 Hi there, and thanks for stopping by!

 I have a professional background as a journalist and integrated marketing consultant and have worked as a staff editor and freelance writer for a number of magazines, as well as on creative teams for corporations ranging from start-up stage to best-in-class.
-While I am passionate about research and writing, I also really love being in the classroom and mentoring up-and-coming journalism and communication students.
+While I am passionate about research and writing, I also really love being in the classroom and mentoring up-and-coming communication and media students.
 You can learn more about my teaching philosophy and classes I've taught on the Teaching page.